Krazete/antscoper/README.md

 Antscoper was initialized with all of WebSOC's data, meaning its database includes rooms from 1990 to now.
 The website only shows rooms which have had some schedule this year or the past year.
 Rooms whose latest activity was two years ago or more are assumed to be presently nonexistent.

+## Issues
+### Quota
+The website can only handle approximately twenty requests per day.
+This is because I don't know how to efficiently fetch data from Google Cloud Datastore and the website does not dynamically load content.